desaijigish/Logistic-Regression-Rock-vs-Mine/README.md

 Step 3: The Regression Line
 After performing regression analysis, you might find a line that can be represented by the equation:

-𝑦
-=
-45
-+
-7
-𝑥
-y=45+7x
+𝑦=45+7𝑥
 Where:

-𝑦
 y: Predicted test score.
-𝑥
 x: Number of hours studied.
-𝛽
-0
-=
-45
-β
-0
-​
- =45: This is the y-intercept.
-It represents the predicted test score when a student studies for 0 hours. 𝛽
+𝛽0 = 45 : This is the y-intercept.
+It represents the predicted test score when a student studies for 0 hours. 𝛽1 = 7 : This is the slope of the line.
-1
-=
-7
-β
-1
-​
- =7: This is the slope of the line.
 It tells us that for every additional hour a student studies, their score increases by 7 points.
 Step 4: Interpreting the Results
-Using the equation
-𝑦
-=
-45
-+
-7
-𝑥
-y=45+7x:

 Intercept (45): If a student studies 0 hours, the predicted score is 45.
 This is like saying if there’s no rock (no study hours), there’s still some base score.
 Slope (7): For every extra hour studied, the test score goes up by 7 points.
 This shows a positive relationship: more studying leads to better scores, similar to finding that adding more rocks (study hours) increases your potential score (value).